WinsEdwards/cleanfolio-minimal/README.md

-# Cleanfolio Minimal
+# O. Winslow Edwards Portfolio

-A portfolio template built with HTML, CSS, and JavaScript.
-Forked from [rjshkr](https://rjshkhr.github.io/cleanfolio-minimal).
+A portfolio template built with HTML, CSS, and JavaScript originally developed from a template made by [rjshkr](https://rjshkhr.github.io/cleanfolio-minimal).